lukasschwab/informat/README.md

 First time building a practical application of Python, will continue to work on optimizing past scripts.

 ### Current library
+Useful:
 + **1color-percent.py** will prompt for a color to indicate 100%, and then ask for the percentage to be colored.
 It outputs a hex value.
 The higher the percentage, the darker the color.
 + **2color-percent.py** will prompt for a color to indicate 100% and a color to indicate 0%, and then ask for the percentage to be colored.
 It outputs a hex value that is the weighted average of those two colors, based on that percentage.
 The higher the percentage, the closer to the color to incate 100%.
 + **2color-ratio.py** will prompt for two colors and two ratio values.
 This ratio determines the weights for the average of the two colors.
 + **tint-match.py** will prompt for two colors.
 The second color's RGB values will be scaled to match the tint of the first color.
+Probably useless:
 + **50shades.py** will output 50 randomly selected shades of gray.
-It's probably useless.
++ **colors-rand.py** will generate an input number of randomly selected colors.

 ### To-do
 + Repetition